incubateind/FrontendInternTaskSummer2020/README.md

 ## Contents of the folder
 + The project directory.
-+ The entire Login Page with its CSS files should be present.
++ The entire Login Page with all its dependent files should be present.
 + A text file that contains proper documentation.
 The documentation should contain:
     - Your Full Name.
     - Your College, stream of study and year of study.